maur1/azure-devops/README.md

 ## Architectural Diagram
 The project demonstrates the use of azure pipelines, the flow is seen below:
 When changes to the ML code is made in the main branch, the azure pipeline and github actions are triggered.
 The azure pipeline will perform the steps highlighted in build job.
-Then if all steps are successfull the image will be deployed to the specified envinoment in Azure App services.
+Then if all steps are successful the image will be deployed to the specified environment in Azure App services.

 ![Screenshot](photos/pipelineArch.png)